New Here? Welcome!

 What do you get?

 You don’t have to live in Cambridge to have lessons with me.
-I’ve been one of the pioneers of Skype lessons, I taught my first Skype student seven years ago.
+I’ve been one of the pioneers of Skype lessons, way before the pandemic I taught my first Skype student ten years ago.
 (Here’s what my students say about Skype lessons.)
-Off the web my studio is three minutes from M11 Junction 10.
+Off the web, my studio is three minutes from M11 Junction 10.

 3 Outstanding results